wikimatze/vimfiles/README.md

 Git branch management.

 - `:Merginal` ... opens the extra window
-- `C` ... checkout branch under the cursor
+- `C|cc` ... checkout branch under the cursor
 - `A` ... add a branch from the current checked out branch under the cursor
-- `D` ... delete branch under the cursor
+- `D|dd` ... delete branch under the cursor
+- `rn` ... prompt to rename the branch under the cursor
 - `ps` ... push the current master on the branch under the cursor
 - `pS` ... force git push
-- `rn` ... prompt to rename the branch under the cursor
 - `rb` ... starting rebase
+- `q` ... will close buffer

 ## [vim-misc](https://github.com/xolox/vim-misc)